romkatv/zsh-bin/README.md

 This worked in some cases but not always as the version of Zsh from xxh turned out not portable enough for my needs.
 I set out to build a more portable alternative and created zsh-bin.
 Since it works for me, I figured it might be of use to others.

+My public standalone `ssh.zsh` script is [here]( https://github.com/romkatv/dotfiles-public/blob/master/bin/ssh.zsh).
+See comments at the top if you are curious.